Bounce Back (Little Mix song): Critical reception

 Rob Copsey of Official Charts wrote "It’s a clever sample rather than a lazy re-tread, blending modern trap-pop with ‘90s hip-hop scratching and horns. while it doesn’t exactly break new ground for Little Mix, there’s an air of renewed confidence about the whole thing that makes it feel fresh and undeniably fun."
-John Philip of Billboard, “Bounce Back” is a high-energy, 80’s reminiscent tune inspired by New Orleans bounce music.
-The hook features a sample from Soul II Soul’s 1989 smash, “Back to Life.”
+John Philip of Billboard said, "'Bounce Back' is a high-energy, 80’s reminiscent tune inspired by New Orleans bounce music.
+The hook features a sample from Soul II Soul’s 1989 smash, 'Back to Life'.
 The quartet sing with soaring harmonies".

-Claire Shaffer of Rolling Stone said "The song takes inspiration from the New Orleans bounce music.
-“Bounce Back,” produced by Stargate, pays tribute to the song, which celebrates its 30th anniversary this summer."
-Madeline Roth of MTV said "Bounce Back" makes excellent use of Soul II Soul's classic R&B smash.
-Little Mix's take on it is fresh, fierce, and flirty.
+Claire Shaffer of Rolling Stone said, "The song takes inspiration from the New Orleans bounce music.
+'Bounce Back', produced by Stargate, pays tribute to the song, which celebrates its 30th anniversary this summer."
+Madeline Roth of MTV said, "'Bounce Back' makes excellent use of Soul II Soul's classic R&B smash.
+Little Mix's take on it is fresh, fierce, and flirty."

 Year-end lists

 Music video

-The video opens with a young girl playing with her dollhouse as the group is inside it, posing in the style of Mannequin Challenge to a musical box tone.
-As they all sing the intro the camera is going into the doll house while cutting accordingly to the beat, between the group and the models.
+The video opens with a young girl playing with her dollhouse as the group is inside it, posing in the style of the Mannequin Challenge to a musical box tone.
+As they all sing the intro, the camera is going into the doll house while cutting accordingly to the beat, between the group and the models.
 The camera then cuts to a scene where the group is portrayed on wig head stands while singing and wearing colourful wigs.
 The group is then seen wearing cheetah-print outfits as each sings their verse.
 As the bridge of the song takes place, the camera cuts to a street outside a house which is projected on with waterfalls as the group is all wearing denim while singing and dancing.

-The group aproduced several alternate versions of the video, including a "vertical" version and an LGBTQ+ Pride version featuring drag performers dressed up as members of the group performing alongside them.
+The group produced several alternate versions of the video, including a "vertical" version and an LGBTQ+ Pride version featuring drag performers dressed up as members of the group performing alongside them.
 The video was in partnership with Akt, a British charity organization providing “safe homes and better futures” for homeless LGBTQ youth.
 In 2021, the group's looks from the song's music video were used for their recreation as wax figures at Madame Tussauds to celebrate the group's ten-year anniversary.

 Live performances

 On 15 June 2019, Little Mix performed the song on The One Show.
 Four days later, the group performed the song on The Late Late Show with James Corden.
 An acoustic version of the track was performed live at Nova's Red Room.
-They also performed the song on several iterations of The Voice, such as during the grand finale of the eighth season of The Voice Australia on 2 July 2019, and on the live final of the third season of The Voice Kids UK on 27 July 2019.
+They also performed the song on several iterations of The Voice, such as during the grand finale of the eighth season of The Voice Australia on 2 July, and on the live final of the third season of The Voice Kids UK on 27 July.

-The song was performed on several music festivals like the Fusion Festival on September 1, and the GRLS Festival on 8 March 2020.
+The song was performed on several music festivals like the Fusion Festival on 1 September, and the GRLS Festival on 8 March 2020.